Lincoln College of Technology-Vine Street (Closed 2012)

 |Median Debt for Graduates (Year 2013)||$15,418||$19,000|

 Source: 2013 (or latest year available) IPEDS

-- The nearest community college to Lincoln College of Technology-Vine Street is Antonelli College-Cincinnati (0.2 miles away).
+- The nearest community college to Lincoln College of Technology-Vine Street is The Christ College of Nursing and Health Sciences (1.2 miles away).

 - College Location Mi.
 Students